GIST-CSBL/HoTS/README.md

 In DeepConv-DTI, variety size of convolutional neural networks (CNN) play role of capturing local residue patterns Then, we can explicitly train CNN and further layers to concentrate on binding information.

-So, we built model on protein sequence to predict ``binding region``, which is called **Highlight on Protein Sequence (HoTS)**.
+So, we built model on protein sequence to predict ``binding region (BR)``, which is called **Highlights on Protein Sequence (HoTS)**.
-We predict ``binding regions`` of protein in the way of object detection in image processing field.
+We predict BR of protein in the way of object detection in image processing field.

-We refers ``binding region`` as consecutive amino acid residue including ``binding site`` interacting with ligand in protein-ligand complex.
+We refers **BR** as consecutive subsequence including ``binding pockets/sites (binding information, BI)`` interacting with ligand in protein-ligand complex.
+Procedure of generating BR from BI is summarized in [ipython notbook](SampleData/HoTS/Parsing_scPDB_for_HoTS.ipynb)

-By predicting ``binding region``, performance of DTI prediction increase than previous model [DeepConv-DTI](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007129).
+By predicting `BR, performance of DTI prediction increase than previous model [DeepConv-DTI](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007129).

 Moreover, as pointed in [studies](https://www.researchgate.net/publication/335085389_Improved_fragment_sampling_for_ab_initio_protein_structure_prediction_using_deep_neural_networks), inter-dependency between protein moitifs must be considered for better respresentation

 Our model utilized [Transformers](https://arxiv.org/abs/1706.03762) to model interdependency between sequential grids.
 Moreover, we added compound token before protein grids as ``<CLS>`` token is added to predict class of sentence.
 Transformer also will model interaction between protein and compound.

-Our model is depicted as [overview figure](Figures/Fig_1.jpg)
+Our model is depicted as [overview figure](Figures/Fig 1.jpg)

 ## License